pyauth/python-pkcs11/docs/api.rst

             Waits for a slot event such as a token insertion or removal to occur.

-            Returns the slot id where the event was detected.
+            Returns the Slot on which the event was detected.
 If not blocking and no slot events were detected :class:`pkcs11.exceptions.NoEvent` is raised.

             :param blocking: If true, the thread will block.

-            :rtype: int
+            :rtype: Slot

         .. method:: reinitialize()